-This expert-led one-week tour with Ashely Grove to the Danube Delta offers great photographic opportunities from purpose-built hides where you can target everything from golden jackals to insects and a variety of birds.
+This expert-led one-week tour with Ashley Grove or Bret Charman to the Danube Delta offers great photographic opportunities from purpose-built hides where you can target everything from golden jackals to insects and a variety of birds.

 At the mouth of the Danube Europe’s second largest river delta is one of the continent’s great wetland wildernesses.
 In spring and autumn this is a haven for migrating birds, as well as being a permanent home to a wealth of wildlife that includes not only resident birds, but mammals, reptiles, amphibians and an impressive diversity of insects.
 We use purpose-built hides to photograph the area’s wildlife in the intricate network of waterways and lakes, and along the margins of the Black Sea.